 Carl.

-Your is carl? please carl on to the stage. pleased to you carl. alright. let's see-ah, is there in the, in the back? where... oh-oh, hey! your name?
+Your name is please step on to the stage. pleased to you carl. alright. let's see-ah, is anybody in the, in the back? where... oh-oh, hey! what's your

 Rick.